How to Testify on Bills in Concord

 - Personal stories are more persuasive than statistics.

-- If you have particular expertise in the subject of the bill, give your credentials when you introduce yourself at the beginning of your testimony.
+- Begin your testimony by stating your name, town of residence, and position on the bill.
+If you have particular expertise in the subject of the bill, give your credentials when you introduce yourself.

 After the Hearing